BACK TO BLOGS Back to Press Releases

 • DNS filters that allow traffic from trusted services like Firebase or Cloudflare

-• MFA bypass via session hijacking — no login is triggered, so no secondary challenge is presented
+• MFA bypass via session hijacking—no login is triggered, so no secondary challenge is presented

 • Ad platform review systems that fail to detect redirect swaps after campaign approval

-How to strengthen endpoint defense
+How to strengthen endpoint defense against malvertising

-A proactive, execution-focused defense model to stop malvertising at the endpoint level is the best approach to take.
+A proactive, execution-focused defense model to stop malvertising attacks at the endpoint level is the best approach to take.

-For organizations, the real risk isn’t just that employees might click on a bad ad, it’s that a single lapse in execution control can open the door to credential theft, ransomware, or network compromise.
+For organizations, the real risk isn’t just that employees might click on a bad ad.
+It’s that a single lapse in execution control can open the door to credential theft, ransomware, or network compromise.
 Malvertising bypasses perimeter defenses by preying on human behavior and abusing trusted infrastructure, leaving endpoint security as the last, and most critical, line of defense.

 Implementing a default-deny posture at the endpoint level ensures that even if users are exposed to malicious ads, payloads can’t run, privileges can’t escalate, and lateral movement is stopped in its tracks.
-In today’s threat landscape, businesses can no longer afford to rely on reactive tools alone.
-Proactive, policy-driven controls are essential to shutting down threats before they ever gain a foothold.

 Key tactics include: